10 Reasons You Should Start Preparing for Christmas in the Summer

 Get a head start on your Christmas countdown!
 We can tell you from experience that December 1 is not the ideal day to put together your Advent calendar, especially if you want to make a countdown that takes a bit of planning, like this DIY acts of kindness Advent calendar.
 Carve out a little extra time over the summer to make your own Advent calendar so you’re not scrambling as the holiday approaches.

 Hallmark movie marathons are a sure sign that Christmas is approaching.
-And as you might have heard, Hallmark is now airing Christmas movies year round, so it's easier than ever to get your holly jolly on whenever you decide to do your holiday planning.
+And as you may have heard, Hallmark is now airing Christmas movies year round, so it's easier than ever to get your holly jolly on whenever you decide to do your holiday planning.
 If you're having trouble getting into the holiday spirit in the middle of summer, crank the A/C and snuggle up on the couch for a Christmas movie marathon.

 We’ve all got our go-to holiday traditions, but if you’ve ever thought about starting a new one, summer is the best time to plan and purchase as much as you can.
 If you’re not sure what you’d like to start, research your family history and pull ideas from your ancestors’ home countries—or choose one of our new family tradition ideas.
 One of our favorite holiday customs is teaching the kids to give rather than receive.
 If you're able to spend a little extra money, look for an Adopt a Family program.
 Or, volunteer to help with a holiday meal at a local food bank.